 Note that the JavaEE spec does not define a standard way of finding the JTA TransactionManager, and so all JavaEE containers have their own ways of handling this.
-DataNucleus provides a way of scanning the various methods to find that appropriate for the JavaEE container in use, but you can explicitly set the method of finding the TransactionManager, by use of the persistence properties datanucleus.jtaLocator and, if using this property set to custom\jndi then also datanucleus.jtaIndiLocation set to the JNDI location that stores the TransactionManager instance.
+DataNucleus provides a way of scanning the various methods to find that appropriate for the JavaEE container in use, but you can explicitly set the method of finding the TransactionManager, by use of the persistence properties datanucleus.transaction.jta.transactionManagerLocator and, if using this property set to custom_jndi then also datanucleus.transaction.jta.transaction.jta.transactionManager instance.